Easy ways to learn more about wine

 This is an especial problem for beginning wine drinkers, whose lack of experience is compounded by the intimidation factor — wine can be a scary place for newcomers, who are overwhelmed with labels, names, terms, and the like.

 Hence this post, part of my New Year’s resolution to write more items for people just getting started with wine.
 And a big tip of the Wine Curmudgeon’s fedora to Dave McIntyre, who has written about some of this and jarred me into action.

-After the jump, four easy things anyone can do to boost their wine savvy:
+Four easy things anyone can do to boost their wine savvy:

 • Drink more wine.
 Seriously.
 One of the things that people always laugh at when I talk about wine is the idea that they can learn more by drinking more.
 This, I’m convinced, has its roots in our post-Prohibition cultural outlook.
 Americans have been taught that liquor is different, and can’t be approached like other consumer goods.
 So we reserve wine for special occasions or let people who are supposed to know more about it than we do tell us what to drink.
 What we should be doing is drinking more (responsibly, of course), deciding ourselves what we want to drink, and not really caring what others think of what we drink.

 • Shop in a different store.
 It’s amazing, as Dave notes, how this will change your wine-buying perspective.
 For one thing, there will almost certainly be wines that you haven’t seen before.
 For another, a store employee could recommend something you’ve never thought about.
 This is very important for people who only buy wine in grocery stores, where there are a lot of wines but mostly from the same old places made by the same companies and tasting exactly the same.